-The European Press Prize’s Preparatory Committee (PrepCom) – consisting of eight members from seven countries, speaking thirteen languages – is in charge of selecting the shortlist for each category; a daunting task.
+The European Press Prize’s Preparatory Committee (PrepCom) – consisting of seven members from seven countries, speaking thirteen languages – is in charge of selecting the shortlist for each category; a daunting task.
 Hundreds of pieces and projects in all forms journalism can be conducted in, written in all possible European languages and on every conceivable subject.
 They read and re-read, compare the incomparable and select a number of projects to translate or investigate.
 All in order to select a handful of entries to be submitted to the judges.

 Peter Preston is the chairman of the Preparatory Committee.
 He was the editor of the Guardian in London for twenty years.
 Read more ›

 Konstanty Gebert is Senior Policy Fellow and head of the Warsaw office at the European Council on Foreign Relations since 2011.
 Read more ›

 A press freedom enthusiast, Patrice Schneider started his publishing career as a journalist reporting from conflicts in Central Asia at the end of the 1980s.
 Read more ›